-If your home no longer suits your needs and you wish to move, you may apply for a transfer within Colne or a mutual exchange with a resident of another housing association or council.
+If your home no longer suits your needs and you wish to move, you may apply to transfer to another Colne home.
+Or if you want to move to a property not managed by Colne, you can apply for a mutual exchange with a resident of another housing association or council.

-As an existing resident, if you need to move to another property because you current home is too small, not suitable due to a medical condition, or larger than your family needs, you can download the transfer application form and apply to us for a transfer.
+As an existing Colne resident, if you need to move to another property because you current home is too small, not suitable due to a medical condition, or larger than your family needs, you can download Colne's transfer application form and apply to us for a transfer.

 There will soon be changes happening to those of working age receiving benefits, which may mean you need to consider moving to a smaller property.
 If you have any queries regarding this, please contact your Neighbourhood Officer and they will be happy to help you.

 If you need any more information, contact our Customer Services team on 01206 244700 or email firstname.lastname@example.org

 How to swap homes - mutual exchange - with a non-Colne resident